-When notified of their acceptance for entrance to Seattle University, all candidates will receive a medical examination form which must be completed and signed by a physician and returned to the University Student Health Center before the student will be permitted to register.
+When notified of their acceptance for entrance to Seattle University, all candidates will receive a medical questionnaire which must be completed and returned to the University.

 Placement Examinations

 Placement tests in chemistry, mathematics and foreign languages are administered by these departments during Orientation and offer entering freshmen the opportunity to show the extent of their preparation in these areas and enable their department head or adviser to determine the level at which they are ready to begin college work.
 For additional mathematics placement information, consult the departmental section of this bulletin.